davidclin/gcp-alibaba-vpn/redundancy.md

 <**END: HOW TO USE THIS TEMPLATE**>

-# Using Cloud VPN with Alibaba Cloud VPN Gateway
+# Using Cloud VPN with Alibaba Cloud VPN Gateway with Redundancy

-Learn how to build site-to-site IPsec VPNs between [Cloud VPN](https://cloud.google.com/vpn/docs/) on Google Cloud Platform (GCP) and Alibaba Cloud VPN Gateway.
+Learn how to build IPsec VPNs between
+[Cloud VPN](https://cloud.google.com/vpn/docs/) on Google Cloud Platform (GCP) and Alibaba Cloud VPN Gateway with redundancy

 - [Google Cloud VPN Interop Guide](#google-cloud-vpn-interop-guide)
 - [Introduction](#introduction)